-Some of Tasmania’s finest restaurants are located not in the cities, but rather, in the countryside.
-For a dining experience featuring the best of local and organic produce, including craft beers and a high quality wine list, matched by scenic views, explore these rural delights of the Apple Isle (they’re easy enough to get to from Hobart opens in new window).
+Some of Tasmania’s finest restaurants are located not in the city centres but out in the countryside.
+For a dining experience featuring the best local and organic produce, craft beers, and high-quality wine – all matched by scenic views – explore these rural delights of the Apple Isle within reach of Hobart.

 The Agrarian Kitchen Eatery, Derwent Valley

-Co-founders Rodney Dunn and Severine Demanet opened the Eatery in an ex-mental asylum in the lush region.
+Co-founders Rodney Dunn and Severine Demanet opened the Eatery in a former mental asylum in the lush Derwent Valley region.
 Most produce is grown or raised on their farm (where their much-loved cooking school is) and served with minimal but skilled intervention.
 Be sure to order the potato cakes – simple slices of Tassie spuds in a crunchy sourdough batter.
-Open for lunch Thursday to Monday.
+Open for lunch Friday to Sunday.

 Stefano Lubiana adopts a biodynamic approach to winemaking (so good in fact, he’s won best international biodynamic wine three times).
 Thus it’s no surprise that the same care is taken in the cellar door restaurant.
-Like a little slice of Italy on the approach to the Derwent Valley, expect hyper-local produce such as Long Name Farm pork belly with the most incredible crackling.
+It's like a little slice of Italy on the approach to the Derwent Valley – expect hyper-local seasonal produce, such as free-range pork and pistachio terrine or Bruny Island oysters.